dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/aspnet-core-module.md

 ANCM generates a dynamic port to assign to the back-end process. `IWebHostBuilder.UseIISIntegration` picks up this dynamic port and configures Kestrel to listen on `http://locahost:{dynamicPort}/`.
 This overwrites other URL configurations like calls to `IWebHostBuilder.UseUrls`.
 Therefore, you don't need to call `UseUrls` when you use ANCM.
 When you run the app without IIS, it listens on the default port number at http://localhost:5000.

-If you need to set the port number for when you run the app without IIS, call `UseURLs` **before** you call `IISIntegration`.
+If you need to set the port number for when you run the app without IIS, you can call `UseURLs`.
 When you run without IIS, the port number that you provide to `UseUrls` will take effect because `IISIntegration` will do nothing.
 But when you run with IIS, the port number specified by ANCM will override whatever you passed to `UseUrls`.

+In ASP.NET Core 1.0, if you call `UseUrls`, do it **before** you call `IISIntegration` so that the ANCM-configured port doesn't get overwritten.
+This calling order is not required in ASP.NET Core 1.1, because the ANCM setting will always override `UseUrls`.

 ### Configure ANCM options in Web.config